shankybnl/MobileAutomationFramework/README.md

 For any help/queries on this framework.
-Please feel free to drop an email @ shankybnl@gmail.com
+Please feel free to drop an email @ shankybnl@gmail.com Cheers!

 # MobileAutomationFramework